Wesxdz/kahlo-yawn/_posts/quantum-vampires.md

 We're respecting the IGC maternal leadership's call on this one.
 Remember, your child can always appeal for the unconditional kindness exception if they gift a level 25+ beaded art project to an IGC kin... unless they're like Andrew Jackson's cousin or something, ya?

-Remain compassionately sensitive, pragmatically vigilant and emotionally intelligent regarding race, gender, economic, social, and technology injustice history within the real world and computer simulations. 💀💪🏾
+Remain compassionately sensitive, pragmatically vigilant, and emotionally intelligent regarding race, gender, economic, social, and technology injustice history within the real world and computer simulations. 💀💪🏾

 Yours forever in the solidarity of civilization simulations,